Help, My Gutters Are Overflowing!

 Clogged gutters and puddles of stagnant water are also a cause for concern.
 This water is the perfect breeding ground for mosquitoes.

-How to Fix a Gutter that Overflows
+How to Fix Overflowing Gutters

-In the case of overflowing gutters, it’s almost always easier to prevent it than it is to repair the damage.
+When your gutters are overflowing, it’s almost always easier to prevent it than it is to repair the damage.
 Wipe off the cobwebs from your ladder, and get up there and check out the state of your gutter.

 If you find a build up of debris and leaves, this is most likely the cause of your overflowing.
 It’s time to start cleaning this out.